Skip to main content

 This image shows an example of a Horizontal conductors or electrodes in open air configuration.

-The conductors extend outward and are not enclosed.
+The conductors extend in the direction of the operator and are not enclosed.

 This configuration typically results in higher incident energy values than VOA and VCB, but lower than VCBB and HCB.